KernFerm/countdown-timer-obs/README.md

 # Countdown Timer for OBS with Sound Alert

-This Python script creates a countdown timer overlay for OBS (Open Broadcaster Software) and plays a nuke siren sound when the timer reaches a specific point.
+This Python script creates a countdown timer overlay for OBS (Open Broadcaster Software) and plays which ever sound when the timer reaches a specific point.

 ## Features